nikrays/zapret2/docs/manual.en.md

 ### Filtering by lists

-If hostlist filters are used—meaning there is at least one domain in any hostlist or an autohostlist is specified—the profile will never be selected if the hostname is missing.
+If hostlist filters are used - meaning there is at least one domain in any hostlist or an autohostlist is specified - the profile will never be selected if the hostname is missing.
 The case where there is no autohostlist and all list files are empty is treated as if no hostlist filter exists.

 If there is no autohostlist but there are entries in standard hostlists, the profile is selected only if the current host matches any of the include lists and does not match any of the exclude lists.